tripos-education/maths-tripos-questions/README.md

 - 2017 Part II 'Topics In Analysis' -> 'Topics in Analysis'
 - 2017, 2018 Part II 'Coding & Cryptography' -> 'Coding and Cryptography'

-When new questions are added to this site, be weary of the possibility of such variations in course names.
+When new questions are added to this site, be wary of the possibility of such variations in course names.
 (Especially for Part II Fluids).

 ### Anomalies regarding the 2004 Tripos reform